Introduction to Data Science for Beginners

 Who can be a data scientist?

 Data science is a rapidly expanding field within computer science, and one of the best aspects of this technology is that anyone with a curious mind can become a data scientist.
 The backgrounds of data scientists can be diverse, for example, a civil engineer could become a data scientist by analyzing data collected from construction sites and extracting insights from it.
-To become a successful data scientist, one should possess three key characteristics:

 1. Curiosity: A desire to dive deep into the data and gain a thorough understanding of it.

-What Skills are required to become a Data Scientist?
+Skills required to become a Data Scientist

 1. Basic programming skills in languages such as Python, R, and SQL.